Rethinking the Role of Proxy Rewards in Language Model Alignment: More Implementation Details

 \subsection{Dataset Details}

 Table~\ref{table:training-data} shows overall dataset statistics for each experiment.
 All the datasets consist of input-output pairs ($x$, $y$), which means they do not contain human preference triplets.
 For a fair comparison with the open-source RMs, we train SFT model based on LLaMA-2-7B~\cite{touvron2023llama2} with the 161k chosen responses in Anthropic-HH~\cite{bai2022training}~\footnote{\href{https://huggingface.co/datasets/Anthropic/hh-rlhf}{huggingface.co/datasets/Anthropic/hh-rlhf}}.
 For the PPO training on Anthropic-HH, we select about 23k (train and dev) first-turn queries from `Helpful-rejection' and `Helpful-online' sub-splits for efficient implementation.
 Also, we employ the pre-trained SFT models (Init.
-Backbone), for the remaining experiments, AlpacaFarm~\cite{dubois2023alpacafarm}, ShareGPT~\cite{zheng2023judging}, UltraChat~\cite{ding2023enhancing}.
+Backbone), for the remaining experiments, AlpacaFarm~\cite{dubois2023alpacafarm}, ShareGPT~\cite{zheng2023judging}.
 Specifically, we use 20k of `unlabeled' split for the PPO training on AlpacaFarm~\footnote{\href{https://huggingface.co/datasets/tatsu-lab/alpaca\_farm/viewer/alpaca\_instructions}{huggingface.co/datasets/tatsu-lab/alpaca\_farm/viewer/alpaca\_instructions}}.
 For ShareGPT, we follow basic preprocessing suggested by \citet{zheng2023judging} and sample 31k instances for efficient implementation~\footnote{\href{https://huggingface.co/datasets/anon8231489123/ShareGPT\_Vicuna\_unfiltered}{huggingface.co/datasets/anon8231489123/ShareGPT\_Vicuna\_unfiltered}}.
-Last, we sample 50k instances for the UltraChat, preprocessed version by \citet{tunstall2023zephyr}~\footnote{\href{https://huggingface.co/datasets/HuggingFaceH4/ultrachat\_200k}{huggingface.co/datasets/HuggingFaceH4/ultrachat\_200k}}.
-Please note that the actual number of the ShareGPT and UltraChat would be twice of the represented number, as we use dialogues up to two turns for efficient training.
 Figure~\ref{fig:dataset-dist} shows the distribution of $T(x)$ for each dataset.